af-lab/histone-catalogue/README.md

 This paper is generated automatically.
 The concept is that when the databases are updated, this paper updates itself automatically.
-There is no actual data on this repository (data used for the paper version is on a separate branch.
-See below for details), only code that automates the downloading and analysis of current data, the generation of figures and tables, and building of a PDF.
+There is no actual data on this repository, only the reference data which is used for comparison.
+All the code required to build a recent version of the paper is available as well as build instructions which have been set with SCons.
+There are targets for automatic download and analysis of current data, generation of figures and tables, and building of a ready-to-publish paper.

 Directory structure
 -------------------